About Social Services

 What Happens Next?

-If your information is passed on to specialist staff in Social Services they will undertake a proportionate assessment with you to determine what outcomes you wish to achieve and if you are eligible for services.
+The proportionate assessment will determine what outcomes you wish to achieve and if you are eligible for services.

 Social Services only provide care and support to vulnerable people with particular social care needs and their carers who are eligible for that support.